 4. Louis Armstrong

-Jazz singer Louis Armstrong was one of the most influential artists of jazz music.
+Jazz singer Louis Armstrong was one of the most influential jazz artists of all time.
 His five-decade career included playing the cornet, singing catchy jazz hits, and appearing in Hollywood films.

-Though he passed before the age of 70, he left us with over 30 albums and much more.
+Though he passed before the age of 70, Armstrong left us with over 30 albums and much more.

 5. Nina Simone